 #3.
 Party Time.
 This is one of the more unique games as it helps you understand the difference between biased and unbiased questions in surveys.
 It’s aimed at younger folks, but if you’re not quite sure of how bias in statistics plays a part in the end result, this game’s for you!

-Games #6: PBS Kids’ Coin Toss.
+Games #5: Virtual Coin Toss, replaced the PBS game earlier used.
 Looks at the probability for coin tosses in this fun game.

 Cool Math Games #6: BBC’s Random ball picking game.
 How likely is it that you’ll get a red ball?
 Or a blue ball?
 Explore probabilities with this BBC game.